mahoyos/DSI-Interview/README.md

 - `DELETE /items/{item_id}/`:  Deletes a specific product by ID.

 ### Curl Commands for Testing Endpoints
 Below are the curl commands that use curl to facilitate the process of testing the endpoints.
+Replace {product_id} for the ID of a product.

 - CREATE_PRODUCT_CURL=`curl -X POST http://localhost:8000/api/v1/example/products/ -H "Content-Type: application/json" -d "{\"name\": \"Name\", \"description\": \"Description\", \"price\": 19.99}"`